 Maastricht University's Faculty of Arts and Social Sciences is responsible for education in philosophy, history, literature, arts & media studies, science & technology studies, political science, international relations, gender studies and globalisation & development studies.

 You will need a nomination from your home university to become an exchange student at Maastricht University.
 Download the application instructions to learn more about how you can apply at FASoS.
-Deadlines for the spring semester and a full year are 15 October 2016 for non-EU students and 1 November 2016 for EU students.
+Deadlines for the fall semester and a full year are 15 October 2017 for non-EU students and 1 November 2017 for EU students.

 English is the language of instruction in all of our programmes.
 As the Problem Based Learning method requires active participation in group meetings, it is important that you have a good working knowledge of English.
 You have to be able to read the required literature, to participate in tutorial group discussions, and to take written and oral examinations.
 If English is not your native language, you are therefore required to submit a proof of English language proficiency.
 We recommend the following minimum level: TOEFL iBT 90, IELTS 6.5, or CEF level B2.